corradodebari/Object-Detection/README.md

 ```
 *Name*s values, i.e. *class_1*, *class_2*, etc., must match with the class names used with LabelImg tools to label the objects.

 **NOTE**: do not create any other subdirectories for classes.
-Put the images files + xmls label files straight into /test and /training
+Put the image files + xml label files straight into /test and /training
 directories, otherwise they will be ignored

 ## 5. Run container